azerion/bluestack-sdk-android/upgrading.md

 MNG Ads requires minimum Android API level 10

-### Librairies
+### libraries
 #### Removed

-The following librairies are not required any more for the sdk
+The following libraries are not required any more for the sdk

  - afAdSdk.jar
  - mngperf-android-sdk.jar